RouaCoder/OpenSourceSOC/README.md

-# 🛡️ Open-Source SOC Monitoring Environment — Internship Project at Attijari Bank (2025)
+# 🛡️ Open-Source SOC Monitoring Environment

 This repository presents the project I completed during my cybersecurity internship at Attijari Bank, where I deployed a host-based and network-based intrusion detection environment using open-source tools.
 The objective was to strengthen my defensive security skills and implement a functional monitoring pipeline capable of detecting common attack techniques.